Fagradalsfjall – The spectacular Iceland volcano

 The Fagradalsfjall eruption was not only extremely beautiful, it also caused a bit of a headache and nuisance sometimes…

 The lava flows reached the edge of the Nameless Valley, right up to where the Route A hiking track comes in.
-Construction workers frantically built two lava defence barriers on the southern end of the valley, to divert the relentless flow and stop it from tumbling down into Nátthagi Valley.
-Once it gets there, it could eventually flow over Suðurstrandarvegur road a few kilometres further on.
+Two lava defence barriers were quickly built on the southern end of the valley, to divert the relentless flow and stop it from tumbling down into Nátthagi Valley, the next valley below.
+From there it could eventually flow over Suðurstrandarvegur road a few kilometres further on.

 The barrier only lasted for a week.
 A huge lava avalange came crashing down the sliding slope into Nátthagi Valley on 22 May.
-Engineers explored several options to protect the road from the advancing lava.
 The second barrier next to the hiking track couldn’t handle the increased flow anymore and finally gave in on 5 June.
 Spectacular streams of lava rushed down another slope into Nátthagi, adding more to the flow that already went down the eastern side.

 The Silver Crater

 The geyser fountains subsided at the beginning of June.
 But the volcano kept coming up with more surprises, and started pouring out big cascades of lava instead.
-For a while it even transformed into a shiny silver crater.
-Cooled bits of lava around it formed a glassy crust, which reflected a distinct silvery glow.
+For a few weeks it even transformed into a shiny silver crater.
+Cooled bits of lava formed a glassy crust around the crater, reflecting a distinct silvery glow.

 Perhaps it will be spitting out diamonds next! 😉

 The cup runneth over.
 The horn of plenty.
-It just kept gushing & giving… Photo: MBL.
+It just kept gushing & giving… Screenprint: MBL livestream.

 Sixth episode – The bowl runs over